sprinklej/musicXML/README.txt

 -Run .read createDB-Mac.sql

 NOTE:
-The file paths in the createDB-Mac.sql file are set for mac file paths for windows the “/“ would have to changed to “\”
+The file paths for the sample XML files in the createDB-Mac.sql file are set for mac file paths for windows the “/“ would have to changed to “\”